Two Amazing Lessons

 A Life of Wisdom

-Responding to our misfortunes with safe-sounding beliefs that “it’s all for the good”, man deceives himself, and will repeat his errors that caused him to say that the first time.
-It is only through analyzing our ways and seeing if they match Torah ideals, that we will terminate our need to falsely pacify ourselves with “it’s all for the good”.
-Using reason in all areas, and admitting our errors with a responsible analysis and internal change, we can engage wisdom to steer us to the truly good path, one that God wills for all mankind, and is readily available without further intervention.
+Viewing our misfortunes as divinely intended—“It’s all for the good”—man deceives himself, and will repeat his errors.
+Maimonides teaches that most of our misfortunes are self-inflicted.
+It is only through following Torah—“Let us search our ways, analyze, and return to God” (Eicha 3:40)—analyzing our ways and determining whether they match Torah ideals, that we will avoid many misfortunes, and our need to falsely pacify ourselves with “It’s all for the good.”
+Using reason in all areas, and admitting our errors with a responsible analysis and internal change, we can engage wisdom to steer us to the truly good path, as God wills for all mankind, and is readily available without further intervention.